Legal and Data Privacy Writer at TermsFeed.

 Cookies are an essential instrument for modern businesses.
 They perform various critical functions to help websites and apps serve users better.
 However, some cookies are intrusive and may present threats to user privacy.

-The CCPA brings cookies under its definition of personal information, thereby requiring businesses to evaluate their cookie implementation to ensure fair and transparent practices.
+The CCPA (CPRA) brings cookies under its definition of personal information, thereby requiring businesses to evaluate their cookie implementation to ensure fair and transparent practices.

 Since using third-party cookies does qualify as "selling" personal information, companies must take additional steps to ensure compliance in this regard, as ignorance is not an excuse.